 - “I’m really sorry for how I acted with you.
 I hope you’re doing well.
 Would you be open to getting together again in the future?”

 Likewise, many friendships end without a malicious reason.
-Life circumstances simply evolve – one or both people starts a new job, moves geographically, gets married, has children, etc.
+Life circumstances simply evolve – one or both people start a new job, move geographically, get married, have children, etc.